Property Donations Make Great Gifts

 An outright gift.
 This allows you to benefit our work today and gives you an immediate federal income tax charitable deduction.

 A gift in your will or living trust.
-You can leave a legacy at Wayne State University by donating property to us through your will or living trust and receive a federal estate tax charitable deduction.
+You can leave a legacy at Wayne State University by donating property to us through your will or living trust.

 A bargain sale.
 You can sell us your property for less than the fair market value of the item.
 For example, if you sell us an antique for $25,000 that is worth $50,000, you will receive a federal income tax charitable deduction of $25,000 plus the payment from us of $25,000.